Aliases for PRG2 Gene

 GeneCards Summary for PRG2 Gene

 PRG2 (Proteoglycan 2, Bone Marrow (Natural Killer Cell Activator, Eosinophil Granule Major Basic Protein)) is a Protein Coding gene.
-Diseases associated with PRG2 include chronic infections, due to mbl deficiency and corneal opacification and other ocular anomalies.
-Among its related pathways are Phospholipase-C Pathway and ERK Signaling.
+Diseases associated with PRG2 include corneal opacification and other ocular anomalies and asthma.
+Among its related pathways are ERK Signaling and Integrin Pathway.
 GO annotations related to this gene include carbohydrate binding and heparin binding.
-An important paralog of this gene is ENSG00000254979.
+An important paralog of this gene is PRG3.

 UniProtKB/Swiss-Prot for PRG2 Gene